yairchu/yairchu.github.io/site/posts/ui-paradigms.md

 draft: []
 ---

 For decades we've been developing GUIs using libraries which all worked in a similar ways, until in 2013 Facebook unveiled [React](https://reactjs.org), which has changed the way we write UIs.
-Its ideas have propagated to others platforms and libraries like Apple's SwiftUI.
+Its ideas have propagated to other platforms and libraries like Apple's SwiftUI.

 ![Model and UI code](/images/ui-code.svg)